mit-nlp/MITIE/README.md

 The MITIE C API is documented in the [mitie.h](mitielib/include/mitie.h) header file.
 There is also an [example C program](examples/C/main.c) that shows how to use it in the examples folder.

+If you obtained MITIE by cloning the main repository then you must first fetch the two submodules (dlib and MITIE-models).
+Do this by running fetch_submodules.sh.
-To compile the example program type the following commands:
+The, to compile the example program type the following commands:
 ```
 cd examples/C
 make